 Restriction on Transfer.
 No Shareholder (the “Transferring Shareholder”) shall sell, assign, transfer, pledge, encumber, or otherwise dispose of any Shares in the Company (collectively, “Transfer”) except in accordance with the terms and conditions set forth in this Agreement.
 Any purported Transfer of shares in violation of this Agreement shall be null and void and shall not be recognized by the Company.

 Permitted Transfers.
-Notwithstanding the restriction in Section 1.a. of this Article VII, a Transferring Shareholder may Transfer shares only in the following circumstances (each, a “Permitted Transfer”):
+Notwithstanding the restriction in Section 10.1.1, a Transferring Shareholder may Transfer shares only in the following circumstances (each, a “Permitted Transfer”):

 To another Shareholder of the Company,

+From any Class of Shares to Class B Shares or Class C Shares,

-To a family member, affiliate, or trust, provided that the transferee agrees in writing to be bound by the terms of this Agreement,
+To a family member or trust, provided that the transferee agrees in writing to be bound by the terms of this Agreement,

 Pursuant to the exercise of the Right of First Refusal under this Agreement, or